polvallverdu/PolPtoAmo/README.md

 - 👀 I’m interested in js, py, java, flutter
 - 🌱 I’m currently learning how can I hack my school server to get all the exams.
 - 💞️ I’m looking to collaborate on nothing :D
-- 📫 How to reach me through my a$$

 <!---
 PolPtoAmo/PolPtoAmo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.